- Download our Moving to Australia Guide (PDF)

 Cost of transport in Australia

-The cost of transport in Australia can vary, depending on whether you opt for public transport, use a private vehicle or alternate between the two.
-Australia’s urban centres boast efficient public transport systems, including buses, trams, ferries and trains.
+The cost of getting around in Australia can vary, depending on whether you opt for public transport or a private vehicle.
+Australia’s urban centres boast efficient public transport systems, including buses, trams, ferries, and trains.

 Sydney and Melbourne, in particular, have extensive networks that service the city centre and outlying suburbs.
 In most cities, public transport costs considerably less than maintaining and running a private vehicle.

-Expats who prefer the convenience and independence of a private vehicle should be aware that petrol prices in Australia can be relatively high, and urban areas are notorious for their parking fees.
-Moreover, the cost of buying a car can be substantial.
+If you prefer the convenience and independence of a private vehicle, you should be aware that petrol prices in Australia can be fairly high, and urban areas can have substantial parking fees.

 Cost of groceries in Australia

-Another way to save money on groceries is to shop at local farmers’ markets.
+Another way to save money on groceries in Australia is to shop at local farmers’ markets.
 Not only do these markets frequently have competitively priced produce, but they also allow consumers to directly support local farmers.
-The price of groceries can vary from city to city, with more remote areas tending to have higher prices due to transport costs.

 Cost of entertainment and eating out in Australia